krhorst/two_faced/README.md

     @example.name # Will be the overridden name
     @example.overridden_name # Will be the overridden name

+If overwrite is set to true, it will also mark any records as read-only (to prevent saving this context-specific value back to the database).
+So this will give you an error:

+    @example = ModelName.for_context("facebook", :overwrite => true).first
+    @example.save #  ActiveRecord::ReadOnlyRecord exception

 You can also pass a custom prefix which will be used in place of "overridden".
 An underscore will be appended to this, and then the property name

     @example = ModelName.for_context("facebook", :overwrite => true, :attribute_prefix = "custom").first